Yang monopoles and emergent three-dimensional topological defects in interacting bosons

-where $g$ is the onsite interaction strength.
-Because the interaction respects the time reversal symmetry, for even number of particles, the Kramers theorem still apply.
-In NIST experiments, the interactions among the four hyperfine spin states may take more complex forms.
-Here, Eq.~(\ref{int}) serves as an illuminating example to reveal fundamental interaction effects on Yang monopoles.
-A Yang monopole may also be realized using other schemes, such as coupled four lattice sites described by Eq.(\ref{4site}).
-It is then natural to consider $\hat{H}$ in Eq.~(\ref{int}) as onsite interactions are dominant.
+where $g$ is the onsite interaction strength. $n_i$ represents the occupation in the $i$th lattice site and $\sum_{i=1}^4n_i=N$ is satisfied.
+Because $\hat{U}$ respects the time reversal symmetry, for odd $N$, the Kramers theorem still applies.
+Though inter-spin interactions exist in the NIST experiment, here, we concretize the discussions on intra-spin interactions, which corresponds to onsite interactions in Eq.(\ref{int}), to reveal fundamental interaction effects on Yang monopoles.
+A Yang monopole may also be realized alternatively using coupled four lattice sites described by Eq.(\ref{4site})~\cite{supnote}.
+It is then natural to consider $\hat{H}$ in Eq.~(\ref{int}) as onsite interactions dominate.